-It’s performance, education, and the latest technology.
+It’s PERFORMANCE, EDUCATION, and the latest TECHNOLOGY.
 It’s also mentorship, dedication, and excellence.
 Below you will find general information about our degree offerings.
-The links across the top connect you to a wealth of information about our program.
 Thanks for visiting!

 The Bachelor of Music Degree in Performance is considered a “professional” degree because it provides the opportunity for intensive study in general musicianship in addition to mastery in the major performance area – brass, guitar, percussion, piano, voice, or woodwinds.
 Students learn from dedicated artist teachers who maintain active schedules of creative professional activity.